CEMeNT-PSAAP/MCDC/docs/source/user/cpu.rst

 Running MC/DC on CPUs
 =====================

-Executing MC/DC in something like a jupyter note book is possible but not recommended, especially when using MPI and/or Numba.
+Executing MC/DC in something like a jupyter notebook is possible but not recommended, especially when using MPI and/or Numba.
 The instructions below assume you have an existing MC/DC installation.
 MPI can be quite tricky to configure if on an HPC; if you're having trouble,